Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Simulations

-\paragraph{Covariates.} We generated a large number of covariates $\widetilde{\covsB}, \widetilde{\covsP}$ from a matrix-normal distribution, with correlation across covariates equal to 0.3, and correlation across species equal to the species' phylogenetic correlation matrices $\bm C_\birds$ and $\bm C_\plants$ (discussed in \cref{subsec:spec_corrC}).
-Some of the covariates were then transformed to binary variables using the values in $\widetilde{\covsB}, \widetilde{\covsP}$ as linear predictors in a Bernoulli distribution with a logistic link function.
-Only a subset of the generated covariates were available in the simulated data, and we consider scenarios where the important covariates are unobserved.
-To ensure that our generated data resembled the observed as closely as possible, we assumed that the observed covariates in each simulated scenario maintained the same structure and proportion of missingness as in the observed data: 2 continuous and 3 binary covariates with proportion of missing values varying from $0-32\%$ for the first set of species, and 4 continuous and 8 binary covariates with proportion of missing values varying from $0-80\%$ for the second set of species.
-We denote the covariates that are observed in each simulated data set as $\covsB_i$ and $\covsP_j$, vectors of length five and twelve respectively, and assume that the continuous covariates are listed first, in that $\covB_{i1}, \covB_{i2}, \covP_{j1}, \covP_{j2}, \covP_{j3}, \covP_{j4}$ are continuous, and the rest are binary.
+Our simulations are based on our data on recorded bird-plant interactions in terms of the observed number of species and studies, and the structure of measured covariates.
+We generate covariates $\widetilde{\covsB}, \widetilde{\covsP}$ from a matrix-normal distribution, with correlation across covariates equal to 0 or 0.3, and correlation across species resembling the species' phylogenetic correlation matrices.
+Some of the covariates were then transformed to binary variables using their initial values as linear predictors in a Bernoulli distribution with a logistic link function.
+Only a subset of the generated covariates are available in the simulated data, and the rest are considered unmeasured.
+For the measured covariates, we maintain the same structure and proportion of missingness as in the observed data: 2 continuous and 3 binary covariates with proportion of missing values varying from 0--32\% for bird species, and 4 continuous and 8 binary covariates with proportion of missing values varying from 0--80\% for plant species.
+The interaction submodel and the detectability submodels are specified as multiplicative and linear in $\widetilde{\covsB}, \widetilde{\covsP}$, respectively.
+The important covariates in the models can be the same or different, measured or unmeasured, and measured covariates might be interacting with unmeasured covariates.
+For example, in DGM2 the measured $\widetilde{\covB}_{i1}$ interacts with the unmeasured $\widetilde{\covP}_{j13}$.
+The set of unmeasured covariates includes the same number of binary and continuous covariates as the set of measured ones.
+Across all scenarios, the true interaction model achieves AUROC equal to 0.78.
+The 6 combinations of a)--b) correspond to DGM1--6 shown in \cref{tab:sims_important_variables}, where we also show which covariates are included in the interaction and detactability submodels.

-\paragraph{True data generative models.} We generated data in three different ways: \begin{enumerate}[label=(dgm\arabic*),leftmargin=40pt] \item All the important covariates are observed in the simulated data.
-Covariates $\covB_{i1}, \covB_{i3}, \covB_{i4}$ ($\covP_{j1}, \covP_{j2}, \covP_{j5}, \covP_{j6}$) drive the detection of an interaction for the first (second) set of species, and the true interaction model is multiplicative in the observed covariates:

-\item Data generation in \ref{list:dgm1} was based on observed covariates with a multiplicative interaction submodel.
-In \ref{list:dgm2}, the models for the detection probability are the same as in \ref{list:dgm1}, but the interaction model is {\it additive} in the observed covariates:

-\item Data generation identical to \ref{list:dgm1} but for which all submodels are functions of covariates that are {\it un}observed in the simulated data.